RETURN TO PRACTICE

 • Part Two: A practical test known as the Objective Structured Clinical Examination (OSCE)

-Part One: Individuals can arrange themselves to sit the Part one of the Test of Competence for which they will be required to pay a fee, this fee can then be claimed back from Health Education England once the individual has returned to the register and is in NHS employment.
+Part One: Individuals can arrange themselves to sit the Part one of the Test of Competence for which they will be required to pay a fee, this fee can then be claimed back from Health Education England once the individual has returned to the register.
 Individuals can apply to sit the Test of Competence through the NMC website, where they will also find lots of preparation materials and essential reading to help with revision for the test.

-UHL are able to help those wanting to return to Nursing or Midwifery through this route with a 3-week programme of face to face preparation to help practice for the OSCE test as well as booking the OSCE through a NMC approved test centre.
+UHL are able to assist those wanting to return to Nursing or Midwifery through this route, with a 3-week programme of face to face preparation to provide practice for the OSCE test as well as booking the OSCE through a NMC approved test centre.

-Currently this is free to you as long as you can give us the time for preparation.
-The Trust will be paid once you have returned to the register and in NHS employment.
+Currently, one test and resit test is free to you, as long as you can give us the time for preparation.
+The Trust will be reimbursed by NHSE once you have returned to the register.

 Nursing Return to Practice Experience – Lisa Pidgeon